teamradish/TRTwitchPlaysBot/Wiki/Commands-Documentation.md

 You will need to reload data or restart TRBot to apply any changes in the **CommandData** table.

 ## Instructional
 - [`ListCmdsCommand`](../TRBot/TRBot.Commands/Commands/ListCmdsCommand.cs) (default: "!help") - Lists all commands available at your access level in alphabetical order.
+An optional "disabled" or "all" argument will display either only disabled commands or all commands regardless of enabled state, respectively.
 - [`VersionCommand`](../TRBot/TRBot.Commands/Commands/VersionCommand.cs) (default: "!version") - Displays the application and data version numbers of the TRBot instance you're interacting with.
 - Default: "!tutorial" (internally a [`MessageCommand`](../TRBot/TRBot.Commands/Commands/MessageCommand.cs)) - Displays the tutorial message, including how to play.
 - Default: "!sourcecode" (internally a [`MessageCommand`](../TRBot/TRBot.Commands/Commands/MessageCommand.cs)) - Displays where to obtain the source code for the TRBot instance you're interacting with.